marklogic/marklogic-docker/README.md

 # Debugging

+## Platform warnings on Apple Silicon

+When running the MarkLogic Docker image on Apple Silicon, you may see the following warning message:
+`WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested`

+Add the `--platform linux/amd64` flag to the `docker run` command to avoid this warning message.

 ## View MarkLogic Server Startup Status
 To check the MarkLogic Server startup status, run the below command to tail the MarkLogic log file
 ```